-ARR Target Allocation = (ARR MW / # of rounds) (LMP {Delivery} - LMP{Receipt})
+ARR Target Allocation = (ARR MW / # of rounds) \ (LMPDelivery (Sink) - LMPReceipt (Source))

-- PJM accounting process allocates the net FTR auction allocation of revenue credits to ARR holders for a month as follows: - o Each day, the total of all daily ARR Target Allocations are compared to the total net revenues of the applicable Monthly FTR auction (divided by the number of days in the month) plus the total net revenues of the Annual FTR auction (divided by the number of days in planning period). - o If sufficient Annual and Monthly FTR Auction revenues are collected to satisfy ARR Target Allocations then total ARR credits equal total ARR Target Allocations. - If excess Annual and Monthly FTR Auction revenues remain after this allocation, all remaining FTR auction revenue is treated as excess congestion credits and is distributed starting with Stage One as described in the "Monthly Allocation of Excess Congestion Charges" Section of Section 8 Transmission Congestion Accounting in the PJM Manual for Operating Agreement Accounting. - o If insufficient Annual and Monthly FTR Auction revenues are collected to satisfy ARR Target Allocations then ARR credits are pro-rated in proportion to ARR Target Allocations which have a positive Target Allocation value.
+- PJM accounting process allocates the net FTR auction allocation of revenue credits to ARR holders for a month as follows: - Each day, the total of all daily ARR Target Allocations are compared to the total net revenues of the applicable Monthly FTR auction (divided by the number of days in the month) plus the total net revenues of the Annual FTR auction (divided by the number of days in planning period) plus the total net revenues of the applicable Long-term FTR auction (divided by the number of days in the planning period). - o If sufficient FTR Auction revenues are collected to satisfy ARR Target Allocations then total ARR credits equal total ARR Target Allocations. - If excess FTR Auction revenues remain after this allocation, all remaining FTR auction revenue is treated as excess congestion credits and is distributed starting with Stage One as described in the "Monthly Allocation of Excess Congestion Charges" Section of Section 8 Transmission Congestion Accounting in the PJM Manual for Operating Agreement Accounting. - o If insufficient FTR Auction revenues are collected to satisfy ARR Target Allocations then ARR credits are pro-rated in proportion to ARR Target Allocations which have a positive Target Allocation value.
 ARRs which have a negative Target Allocation value are assigned the full Target Allocation value as a negative ARR credit.
 If the ARR credits are pro-rated, the difference between ARR Target Allocations and ARR credits is called ARR deficiencies.
 The ARR deficiencies may be funded by Annual Excess Congestion Charges starting with Stage Four as explained in the "Monthly Allocation of Excess Congestion Charges" Section of